Handojo Tjandrakusuma: Developing community-based services

 While working at the Cerebral Palsy (CP) clinic in Solo, Tjandrakusuma observed where the patients came from.
 It turns out that among them, there are also sufferers who come from remote villages.
 RC services do not reach them because they are poor and cannot afford to go to the city for treatment.
 Because of that, Tjandrakusuma involved the community to become his accomplices.
 He provides simple exercises, looks for sufferers, and provides basic assistance until their quality of life improves.

 For this effort, Tjandrakusuma utilized existing personnel in the villages, such as midwives and family planning officers.
-The results are very positive, because the officers now have more value, and their free time in the village can be better utilized.
+The results are very positive, as the officers now have more value, and their free time in the village can be better utilized.
 All of this greatly reduces the cost of health care for the less fortunate.

 Based on this experience, Tjandrakusuma founded an institution called Community Base Rehabilitation (CBR) Development and Training Center (DTC) in Colomadu, Solo.
-Now, many experts from all corners of the world come to Solo to study there.
+Practitioners and researchers from various countries have visited the centre to study its approach.

 Apart from his activities at this rehabilitation center, Tjandrakusuma is also active as Chairperson of the Kosala Panti Health Foundation in Solo.